Vladimir-csp/uwsm/README.md

 responsiveness-aware tasks respectively, (see `man systemd.special`)

-`uwsm` provides a convenient way of handling this: it generates special nested slices that will also receive stop action ordered before `wayland-wm@${compositor}.service` shutdown:
+`uwsm` provides a convenient way of handling this: it generates special nested slices that will also receive stop action before `wayland-wm@${compositor}.service` shutdown:

-- `app-graphical.slice`
+- `app-graphical.slice` (default destination)
 - `background-graphical.slice`
 - `session-graphical.slice`

-`app-*@autostart.service` units are also modified to be started in `app-graphical.slice`.
+`app-*@autostart.service` units of XDG autostart entries are also modified to be started in `app-graphical.slice`.

 To launch an app inside one of those slices, use: